-CHAPT ER 1: ( OVERVIEW OF THE PROGRAM AND PL AN
+CHAPT ER 1: (OVERVIEW OF THE PROGRAM AND P LAN

 PART I: A

 1-I.A.
 Overview 1-1

 1-I.B.
 Organization and Structure of the PHA 1-1

 1-I.C.
 PHA Mission

 1-I.D.
 The PHA's Programs 1-2

 1-I.E. The PHA's Commitment to Ethics and Service 1-2

 PART II: THE HO OUSING CHOICE VOUCHER (HCV) PROGRAM 1-3

 1-II.A.
-Overview and History of the Program 1-3
+Overview and History of the Program

 1-II.B.
 HCV Program Basics

 1-II.C.
-The HCV Partnerships 1-3
+The HCV Partnerships

 The HCV Relationships:

 What Does HUD Do?

 What Does the PHA Do?

 What Does the Owner Do?

 What Does the Family Do?

 1-II.D.
 Applicable Regulations

-PART III: V ADMINISTRATIVE PLAN
+PART III: THE HC CV ADMINISTRATIVE PLAN

-11111111111 1-III.A.
+1-III.A.
 Overview and Purpose of the Plan

 1-III.B.
 Contents of the Plan

-т пп.р.
-Mandatory vs. Discretionary Policy
+1 111121 Mandatory vs. Discretionary Policy

 1-III.C.
 Organization of the Plan

 1-III.D.
 Updating and Revising the Plan

-1 11112 1
+1 111.2. opassing and revising are right

-CHAPT ER 2: F FAIR HOUSING AND EQUAL OPPORTU NITY
+CHAPT ER 2: I FAIR HOUSING AND EQUAL OPPORTU NITY

 PART I: SCRIMINATION

 2-I.A.
-Overview 2-1
+Overview

 2-I.B.
-Nondiscrimination 2-2
+Nondiscrimination

+2 1.5.
 Providing Information to Families and Owners

 Discrimination Complaints

-PART II: POLICIE ES RELATED TO PERSONS WITH DISABILITIES
+PART II: POLICII ES RELATED TO PERSONS WITH DISABILITIES

-2-II.A.
+1711(111) 2-II.A.
 Overview

 2-II.B.
 Definition of Reasonable Accommodation

-2 11.5.
+2 11.D.
 Types of Reasonable Accommodations

 2-II.C.
 Request for an Accommodation

 2-II.C.
 2-II.D.
 Verification of Disability

 2-II.E.
 Approval/Denial of a Requested Accommodation

 2-II.E.
 2-II.F.
-Program Accessibility for Persons with Hearing
+Program Accessibility for Persons with Hearing 2-3

-2-11,17, or Vision Impairments 2.6
+2-11.1 °. or Vision Impairments 2.6

 2-II.G.
-Physical Accessibility

-2-II.G.
 2-II.H.
-Denial or Termination of Assistance
+Physical Accessibility Denial or Termination of Assistance

 ∠-11.П.
-Denial of Termination of Assistance 2-1
+Demai or Termination of Assistance ∠-/

-PART III: IMPROV VING ACCESS TO SERVICES FOR PERSONS WITH LIMI TED ENGLIS
+PART III: IMPROV VING ACCESS TO SERVICES FOR PERSONS WITH LIM ITED ENGLISI

 CIENCY (LEP)

-· ,

 2-III.A.
-Overview 2-7
+Overview

-2-III.A.
 2-III.B.
-OverviewOral Interpretation
+Oral Interpretation

-2-III.A.
-2-III.B.
 2-III.C.
-OverviewOral Interpretation 2-7
+Written Translation

+Implementation Plan